City of Simi Valley, California

 About The Capacity Project™

 OpTerra developed The Capacity Project in 2012 to support its partner cities after recognizing that economic and workforce development was a critical challenge, in addition to saving energy and conserving water.
 Through The Capacity Project, OpTerra has been helping to meet cities’ Climate Action Plan goals and building the capacity of the future workforce through real-world working experiences.
-The Capacity Project name was inspired by a quote from Mayor Luis Molina of Patterson, CA, "Your programs are building our city's 'capacities,' educating our youth and preparing them for the workforce."
-The Capacity Project reaches multiple stakeholders – residents, youth and industry - advancing economic development, preparing local workforce for relevant careers, and engaging the community to enhance their quality of life.
+Simi Valley’s customized brand of The Capacity Project, Simi Valley Conserves, reaches multiple stakeholders —residents, youth and industry— advancing economic development, preparing local workforce for relevant careers, and engaging the community to enhance their quality of life.